 - Only tables can be selected as the objects to synchronize.

 - DTS does not synchronize the data in a renamed table to the destination Kafka cluster.
-This applies if the new table name is not included in the objects to synchronize.
+This applies if the new table name is not included in the objects to be synchronized.
 If you want to synchronize the data in a renamed table to the destination Kafka cluster, you must reselect the objects to be synchronized.
 For more information, see Add an object to a data synchronization task.

 Supported synchronization topologies